wtf4ev/Control-V/README.md

 A real-time pose-based seizure detection web application built using computer vision, machine learning, and modern web technologies.
 The system analyzes human body movements from video streams to identify abnormal motion patterns associated with seizures.

-This project was developed as part of a hackathon / academic AI project with a focus on future applications of AI in healthcare monitoring.
+This project was developed as part of a hackathon with a focus on future applications of AI in healthcare monitoring.

 Features